 Adding the toolbar button

 After clicking the button the Password Manager is opened.
-Hit the Enter Key This will give you a filtered list based on the web page you were on when you clicked the button:
+This will now show a filtered list based on the web page you are on when you clicked it:

 Now, click on the line for the user credentials you are interested in.
 Too many different matches? this can happen if you have passwords on a big site that has a lot of sub-sites